 Intermittent fasting, or IF, is a timing concept.
 It is not about what you eat.
 But it is about when you eat or when you don’t eat.

-Most of us have probably been told we should never skip breakfast….that it is the most important meal of the day.
-Likewise, we have no doubt heard that we should eat frequent meals and snacks to avoid hunger and boost weight loss.
-However, it doesn’t matter how many “experts” repeat this information because the research does not support it.
-And this is probably also why when I followed their advice I was constantly hungry, had food cravings and developed hypoglycemia.
+Likewise, you have no doubt heard that you should eat frequent meals and snacks to avoid hunger and boost weight loss.
+Yet, it doesn’t matter how many ‘experts’ repeat this information because the research does not support it.

 Proven Health Benefits Of Intermittent Fasting